OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 #### Test the button

-The **Insert Default Gist** button should now work.
+The **Insert default gist** button should now work.
 Save all of your changes and run `npm start` if the server isn't already running.
 Open Outlook and compose a new message.
-When you click on the **Insert Default Gist** button, you should be prompted to configure the add-in.
+When you click on the **Insert default gist** button, you should be prompted to configure the add-in.

 ![A screenshot of the add-in's prompt to configure](images/addin-tutorial/addin-prompt-configure.PNG)